-Each argument can be a range, a cell, a value, array of values, or references to cell ranges.
+Each argument can be a range, a cell, a value, an array of values, or references to cell ranges.
 There can be up to a maximum of 255 arguments in MS Excel 2007 or later.
 Earlier versions of Excel could handle 30 arguments only.

-How to Use COUNTA Function in Excel?
+How to Use the COUNTA Function in Excel?

-If we need to count the number of cells in a range or several non-adjacent ranges that are not empty, then COUNTA function is used.
+If we need to count the number of cells in a range or several non-adjacent ranges that are not empty, then the COUNTA function is used.

-The simple example would be to count cells with value in the range: B1:B50, then we use the formula: =COUNTA (B1:B50).
+A simple example would be to count cells with value in the range: B1:B50, then we use the formula: =COUNTA (B1:B50).

 - Count the number of customers in a list